knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 we looked at earlier is an example of an Authorization Code grant type that does this part in JavaScript as well.

-Now we just need to write this function.
-If we look at `Step 5`_, we can see how this function should work.
-It's passed an ``authResult`` variable that contains authentication information.

-Let's create the ``mySignInCallback`` function and just prints these details:
+`Step 5`_ of the docs show us how the function might look.
+Let's create our ``mySignInCallback`` function and dump the auth information.

 .. code-block:: javascript